 The aim of the EIA procedure is to evaluate the environmental impacts of a project, to ensure that consistent information on the impacts is available during planning and decision-making and to provide the public with information and the opportunity to participate in the process.

 Based on the survey works, engineering and environmental assessments carried out, a viable alternative route was identified outside Danish territorial waters only passing through the Danish exclusive economic zone north-west of Bornholm.
-On 10 August 2018 Nord Stream 2 submitted an application for construction together with an Environmental Impact Assessment (EIA) for the alternative route north-west of Bornholm (North-Western Route).
+In August 2018, Nord Stream 2 submitted an application for construction together with an EIA for the alternative route north-west of Bornholm (North-Western Route).

 Denmark and Poland have since then resolved a long-standing border dispute over an area located south-east of Bornholm, making it available for Nord Stream 2 and other infrastructure projects.
-An application for construction and an EIA for the alternative route south-east of Bornholmwas thus filed on April 15, 2019 (South-Eastern Route)
+An application for construction and an EIA for the alternative route south-east of Bornholm was thus filed in April 2019 (South-Eastern Route).